NishaDevi-ml/Salary-prediction-LinearRegression-/README.md

-# Salary-prediction-LinearRegression-
+# Salary Prediction Using Linear Regression

-## Overview
+## Project Overview

-This project predicts salary based on years of experience using Linear Regression.
+This project predicts employee salary based on years of experience using Machine Learning.

 ## Technologies Used